How to scrape lazy-loaded images

 await page.goto(url, { waitUntil: 'domcontentloaded' })

-// Scroll top-to-bottom in steps so each image enters the viewport and its
+// scroll top-to-bottom in steps so each image enters the viewport and its

-// IntersectionObserver swaps data-src into src.
-One jump to the bottom is not
+// IntersectionObserver swaps data-src into src. one jump to the bottom is not

 // enough: images in the skipped middle may not intersect, so they may not load.